erickmoon/secure-react-frontend-app/README.md

 # React Todo App

-This project is a React-based ToDo application that interacts with an [Express backend API](https://github.com/erickmoon/Simple-Secure-Node.js-API-for-a-todo-list-app).
+This project is a React-based ToDo application that interacts with a [Node.js Express backend API](https://github.com/erickmoon/Simple-Secure-Node.js-API-for-a-todo-list-app).
 It includes user authentication, task management, and logging capabilities to help you manage your tasks effectively.

 ## Table of Contents